 Dignity Canada Dignité

-Recently Published Books of Interest to LGBT Faithful
+Recommended Books of Interest to LGBT Faithful

-should be very worthwhile reading for us LGBT believers.
 During the past two or

 three decades, volumes of positive, inspirational and scriptural studies have